 Most importantly, discuss your child’s condition with your pediatrician, who may recommend over-the-counter treatments, such as topical steroids, itch relief, or oral antihistamines.
 If those don’t work and you child’s condition doesn’t improve, your pediatrician may prescribe medicine.

-To learn more about common skin irritations in children and how to treat them, check out UPMC Children’s Hospital of Pittsburgh’s pediatric dermatology services or call 724-933-9190.
+To learn more about common skin irritations in children and how to treat them, visit UPMC Children’s Hospital of Pittsburgh Pediatric Dermatology Services.